AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/get-access.md

 Log into the [Admin Console](https://adminconsole.adobe.com/)
 1. Create a new Adobe Experience Platform product profile
 2. Select the **Products** tab, then select the Adobe Experience Platform product card.
-Note: you may use an existing profile and skip this step.
+Note: You may use an existing profile and skip this step.

 ![Adobe Experience Platform Assurance analytics view](./assets/get-access/analytics-view.png)